Top 10 Rainiest Regions in India

 Mahabaleshwar, Maharashtra

-Nestled in the Sahyadri mountain range of Maharashtra, Mahabaleshwar is a popular hill station known for its scenic beauty and abundant rainfall.
+Situated within the Sahyadri mountain range in Maharashtra, Mahabaleshwar is a renowned hill station celebrated for its picturesque landscapes and copious rainfall.
 It receives an average annual rainfall of approximately 6,530 millimeters (257 inches).
 The region’s hilly terrain and dense forests contribute to the high precipitation levels.

 Read More: Best Natural Places To Visit in Monsoon in India